0chain/zboxcli/README.md

 ## Add curator

 `addcurator` adds a curator to an allocation.
-A curator refers to a user that can transfer owner of an allocation.
+A curator can transfer ownership of an allocation.
 Each allocation maintains a list of these curators.

 | Parameter  | Required | Description                           | Valid Values |
 |------------|----------|---------------------------------------|--------------|